znuny/manual/source/standardoperations/advancedstats/index.rst

       An additional Perl function extends statistics backends.
 The function is called ``ExcelFormatDefinition`` and takes no parameters.
 Depending on the statistic, ``ExcelFormatDefinition`` must return a hash (one-sided) or an array (multi-sided).

 DEFAULT.yml
-   If the file 'var/statsformatdefinition/excel/DEFAULT.yml' is available, it loads during statistic generation and builds the basis of Excel format.
+   If the file 'var/stats/formatdefinition/excel/DEFAULT.yml' is available, it loads during statistic generation and builds the basis of Excel format.

 STAT_NUMBER.yml
    Creating optional YAML definition files, per statistic, gives you finer grain control.
 The file exists in the definition directory named with the stat number.
-If the stat number is '12345', the correct file path would be 'var/statsformatdefinition/excel/12345.yml'.
+If the stat number is '12345', the correct file path would be 'var/stats/formatdefinition/excel/12345.yml'.

 .. note::

    Static Configuration
       A purely technical possibility.
 It comes into play when calling the function 'Array2Excel' of the Excel backend.
-Alternatively, pass a hash structure into the key 'Value.
+Alternatively, pass a hash structure into the key ``Value``.
 Formatting information is stored in individual keys.
 A section of the structure could then look as follows:

 .. code-block::

     {